 What can I do with a DBA degree?

-Honestly, that's what's great about the DBA; whether you want to teach at the college level or advance in the business world, the DBA can give you that versatility.
-The SAU DBA is designed to enhance your critical thinking and analytical skills, and provide a larger breadth of career options--from academia to consulting.
+You have lots of options.
+Whether you want to teach at the college level or advance in the business world, the DBA can give you that versatility.
+The SAU DBA is designed to enhance your critical thinking and analytical skills, and provide a larger breadth of career options, from academia to consulting.
 Knowledge gained from your DBA experience can improve performance in your current organization or be a stepping stone to other career opportunities.

 Is the St. Ambrose DBA program accredited?